openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ## Summary

+This proposal aims to figure our monitoring case of HyperShift topology.
+There are three important parts of this proposal:

-We propose to extract metric storage, alerting and querying to a separate service that can be scaled, deployed and managed in a decoupled mode.
+For HyperShift Admin, we propose to extract metric storage, alerting and querying for Clusters managed by HyperShift to a separate service that can be scaled, deployed and managed in a decoupled mode.
 This will allow robust multi-cluster, fleet monitoring with best experience possible for cluster admins.
-This means SD org, running managed HyperShift will use RHOBS managed by Observability Group and AppSRE.
+This means SD org, running managed HyperShift will use the RHOBS managed by Observability Group and AppSRE.
+Metrics from control planes of hosted clusters will be shipped thanks to Monitoring Stacks.

+The data plane part of guest clusters requires changes too.
+In terms of feature parity for users custom or UWM monitoring and HPA we propose to deploy unchanged CMO for smallest changes possible.
+We also propose using CMO path to gather and send needed monitoring data for HyperShift Admin to RHOBs as well as data-plane telemetry through the usual path.

 ## Glossary